pkra/peterkrautzberger.org/_posts/2011/2011-08-25-hindman%e2%80%99s-theorem-partial-semigroups-and-some-of-my-most-lacking-intuitions-part-3.md

 - partition regular
 - Ramsey theory
 - semigroups
-status: publish
-type: post
 published: true
-meta:
-  _edit_last: '3'
-  _cws_is_markdown: '2'
-  dsq_thread_id: '593133274'
-  _cws_is_markdown_gmt: '2013-06-06 12:10:12'
-author:
-  login: krautzberger
-  email: p.krautzberger@gmail.com
-  display_name: Peter Krautzberger
-  first_name: Peter
-  last_name: Krautzberger
+permalink: 0077/
 ---

 > Ok, time for part 3\.
 We're not close to an end but I must apologize that I won't be able to post in the next week.
 But let's recap.
-In the [first part](http://boolesrings.org/krautzberger/2011/08/23/hindmans-theorem-partial-semigroups-and-some-of-my-most-lacking-intuitions-part-1/) I simply explained why semigroups are not partition regular and in the [second part](http://boolesrings.org/krautzberger/2011/08/24/hindman%E2%80%99s-theorem-partial-semigroups-and-some-of-my-most-lacking-intuitions-part-2/) I wrote about FS-sets and, finally, introduced partial semigroups.
+In the [first part](/0075/) I simply explained why semigroups are not partition regular and in the [second part](/0076/) I wrote about FS-sets and, finally, introduced partial semigroups.
 One of the headings promised that partial semigroups will help us talk about FS-sets.

 ## Are we there yet?